-The Family and Medical Leave Act (FMLA) is a federal law that went into effect in 1993.
-Under the FMLA, eligible employees are entitled to 12 weeks or 26 weeks of unpaid leave for certain qualifying events.
-On January 16, 2009, new FMLA regulations went into effect that clarify leave provisions and add new leave options for military personnel and their families.
+Under the Family and Medical Leave Act (FMLA), eligible employees are entitled to 12 weeks or 26 weeks of unpaid leave for certain qualifying events.
+95 On January 16, 2009, new FMLA regulations went into effect that clarify leave provisions and add new leave options for military personnel and their families.